🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 President Trump thinks Canada will cave in.

-We will never ever bow down to a bully.
+We will never, ever bow down to a bully.

 Unless it's our own king.

-Canadians Canadians will always stick together.
+Canadians will always stick together.

 Except Alberta.

-I would just love right now if you kiss the ring.
+I would just love right now.

-So Mark, do you still think I'm a bully?
+So, Mark, do you still think I'm a bully?

 Yeah.